 How did the apostles die?
 Does the Bible say anything about the death of the apostles?

-Only one apostle's death (other than Judas Iscariot) is recorded in the Bible.
+• The Bible records only one apostle's death (other than Judas Iscariot).
 James was put to death by the sword (perhaps beheaded) by Herod in Acts 12:2.
-Traditions have long been told of the deaths of the other apostles, though the accuracy of these accounts is uncertain.

 For example, the apostle Peter was said to have been crucified upside down in Rome under the persecution of Herod.
-Some have added that this suffering was a fulfillment of prophecy by Jesus given in John 21:18-19.
+Some have added that this suffering fulfilled Jesus’ prophecy in John 21:18-19.

 Matthew is said to have been martyred in Ethiopia by a sword.